swimos/swimos-docs/src/_backend/downlinks.md

 1. Invoke `downlink()` against your ref for an event downlink, or `downlinkFoo()` for a foo downlink (e.g. `downlinkMap()` for a map downlink)
 1. Build the downlink's `hostUri` using `hostUri()` (this step can only be omitted if your Swim ref is server-side, and you are targeting a lane within the same server), the downlink's `nodeUri` using `nodeUri()`, and the downlink's `laneUri` using `laneUri()`
 1. Override any lifecycle callback functions, which default to no-ops
-1. In strongly-typed languages (Java, Typescript), optionally parametrize the downlink
+1. Optionally parametrize the downlink
 1. Optionally set the **keepSynced** (pull all existing data from a lane before processing new updates; defaults to `false`) and **keepLinked** (enable consistent **reads** from the downlink (unnecessary for write-only downlinks); defaults to `true`) flags
 1. Invoke `open()` on the downlink to initiate data flow
 1. When finished, invoke `close()` on the downlink to stop data flow